 This cheat sheet offers communication and collaboration tips for technologists, engineers, and information workers.
-To print, use the one-sheet PDF version; you can also edit the Word version for you own needs.
-If you like this, take a look at my other security cheat sheets.
+To print, use the one-page PDF version; you can also edit the Word version for you own needs.

 What if They Just Don’t Get It?

-- They may want to agree, but emotions won’t let them.
+- The person might want to agree, but emotions won’t let them.
 Help them back out without losing face.

 - Don’t assume they don’t understand your reasoning; explaining again in the same way often doesn’t help.